mcogswell/mcogswell.github.com/why_cat/index.md

     Simonyan, Vedaldi, and Zisserman have done some [nice work](http://arxiv.org/abs/1312.6034) with this method, as have [Mahendran and Vedaldi](http://arxiv.org/abs/1412.0035).
     Some earlier work was done by [Erhan et. al.](http://www.iro.umontreal.ca/~lisa/publications2/index.php/attachments/single/207)
-    Here's a visualization which was generated to maximize the a flamingo recognizing neuron using this method.
-You can clearly see "flamingo elements".
+    Here's a visualization which was generated to maximize the flamingo recognizing neuron using this method.
+You can clearly see "flamingo elements."
 I wouldn't call the thing a flamingo, but our ConvNet would.

     <figure markdown="1">